 This semester-based subject will provide students with the basic knowledge and skills to cook a range of healthy nutritious meals at home.
-This subject will also assist to develop skills for those interested in a hospitality pathway. will Students investigate labelling and packaging tools systems, budgeting and and equipment used in the professional kitchen.
+This subject will also assist in developing skills for those interested in a hospitality pathway.
+Students will investigate labelling packaging and systems, budgeting and tools and equipment used in the professional kitchen.
 This subject caters for students who have a strong interest in the practical aspect of food technology.